xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

 To allow the programmer to control the freeing of resources associated with .NET objects in a standard way, objects implement the IDisposable interface which provides a Dispose() method.
 The C# language provides a `using` control structure that automates the freeing of resources.
 Crucially, it does so however the flow of execution exits the control structure, even as a result of error handling.
 This obviates the need for the programmer to call Dispose() explicitly wherever it may be required.

-This programming convenience is provide in Dyalog APL by the `:Disposable ... :EndDisposable` control structure.
+This programming convenience is provide in Dyalog by the `:Disposable ... :EndDisposable` control structure.
 For further information, see   Disposable Statement.